mcnutty26/music-get/README.md

 ##License:
 * music-get is licensed under the GNU GPL v3
+* The included version of [Flat-UI](https://github.com/designmodo/Flat-UI) is licensed under the Creative Commons Attribution 3.0 Unported license (CC BY 3.0)
 * The included version of [youtube-dl](https://github.com/rg3/youtube-dl/) is public domain
 * The included version of [Jetty](https://github.com/eclipse/jetty.project) is licenced under the Apache Licence 2.0
 * The included version of [JSON-java](https://github.com/stleary/JSON-java) is licensed under a bespoke license